 PC allows blendingAllows you to combine outbound calls with your inbound queue, based on call priority. between inbound and outbound calls so agents can switch from handling outbound calls to handling inbound calls when your call queue spikes.
 You can do this using priority-based blending, an agent pull configuration scripted in Studio.

-In priority-based blending, an agent logs into the system and, once available, receives calls from all configured skillsClassification assigned to agents based on abilities, specialties, and knowledge and used to facilitate the delivery of contacts., whether inbound or outbound, based on the relative skill prioritySkill-based designation of the importance of contacts that determines delivery order..
+In priority-based blending, an agent logs into the system and, once available, receives calls from all configured skillsClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge, whether inbound or outbound, based on the relative skill prioritySkill-based designation of the importance of contacts that determines delivery order..
 You can configure this on a PC skill in Central without the use of a Studio script.
 Agents are eligible to accept calls from all active skills assigned to them.
 The dialer delivers the calls based on the assigned priority.
 All types of outbound calls are eligible for blending.
 For skills configured in a predictive dialing mode, agents can receive more than one call, just as they would with a non-blended predictive dialing skill.

 When you configure a PC skill for blending, agents can no longer log in to the skill.
 The agent application directs them to place calls when the skill priority dictates.
 Agents set their status to Available, and the system determines when to engage the PC skill.
 Blending supports the ability to rank callbacks and priority outbound calls higher than normal outbound records for the skill.
 It is not only the skill-level priority that the dialer considers, but also the priority type of the outbound record.